What is estate planning?

 What is your charge for estate planning?

-We offer a no charge initial consultation for our clients in order to determine what plan best suits their particular situation and goals.
-A fee is quoted at the initial meeting after careful analysis of the planning required.
+At the initial meeting we will determine what plan best suits your particular situation and goals.
+A fee is then quoted after careful analysis of the planning required.

 How much is a “simple will”?